 Since we have a large family, a premium roast is out of the question.
 We certainly didn’t want to use up our entire grocery budget on a single meal!
-We wanted a cut of meat that was both economical, flavorful and tender.
-You’ll find recipes using different cuts of meat, but I believe chuck roast is the way to go.
+We wanted a cut of meat that was both economical, flavorful, and tender.
+So, we decided on chuck roast.
+You’ll find some French Dip recipes using costlier cuts of meat like beef brisket or prime rib roast, but I believe chuck roast is the way to go.

-We decided on a chuck roast which is very rich and flavorful but the only problem with chuck roast is that it is a tough cut of beef.
+We found the chuck roast to be very rich and flavorful, but the only problem with chuck roast is that it is a tough cut of beef.
 Well, thanks to the magic of the Instant Pot, this chuck roast will come out so tender that you won’t even be able to remove it from the pot without it falling apart.
 The rich flavor and juiciness are absolutely heavenly.

-Do I Really Have to Cook it For 100 Minutes?
+Do I Really Have to Cook the Roast For 100 Minutes?

 I can’t stress this enough, YES!
 Yes, you should cook it for 100 minutes.
 I see so many disappointed posts online about people who cooked theirs for less time and the meat was tough.
 Since the meat is tough, people assume they overcooked it.
 The actual answer is quite the contrary.

-A chuck roast is the kind of meat that needs to be cooked to death.
+A chuck roast is the type of meat that needs to be “cooked to death”.
 The Instant Pot has allowed us to cook it faster, but it still needs a lot of time in there to be fall-apart tender.
 The longer it’s in there, the more tender it will be.
-We found the perfect time to be 100 minutes plus natural pressure release.
+We found the perfect time to be 100 minutes plus a 25-minute natural pressure release.

 What Ingredients Do I Need for Instant Pot French Dip?

-You’ll need only a few basic ingredients to make the most delicious Instant Pot French Dip Sandwiches you’ll ever try!
+You’ll need only a few basic ingredients to make the most delicious pressure cooker French Dip Sandwiches you’ll ever try!
 I have had people say this recipe is better than any French Dip Sandwich they’ve had, even at restaurants.
 You won’t believe how easy and delicious it is to make your own at home!